jooonior/tf2-how-to-record-depth/guide/basic-recording.md

 works without it.

 Also since the demo plays in real time, you can grab the game audio as well.
-I haven't do this, so just add an audio source and see if it works.
+I haven't tried this, so just add an audio source and see if it works.

 ### Record